suatatan/suatatan.github.io/_posts/2015-06-05-make-your-dirty-pdf-searchable.md

 ---
+categories:
+- genel
+date: 2015-06-05
 layout: post
+tags:
+- english
+- quickread
-title: "Make your dirty PDF searchable"
+title: Make your dirty PDF searchable
-date: 2015-06-05
-categories:
-  - "genel"
 ---

 Some PDFs due to scanning from physical paper is unsearchable.